My So-Called Life: Casting

 In keeping with their desire to portray adolescence authentically, producers looked for actors who were close in age to their teen characters.
-Before Claire Danes was cast, Alicia Silverstone auditioned for the role of Angela and impressed Zwick, and as an emancipated minor could work longer hours, but was not deemed the right fit for "Holzman’s messy high-school universe, which included subplots about drug addiction, bullying, binge drinking, promiscuity, and homosexuality".
-Herskovitz thought that Silverstone was too beautiful to play a conflicted teenager uncertain of herself.
-He said "We needed somebody who shimmered between beauty and sort of not formed yet.
+Before Claire Danes was cast, Alicia Silverstone auditioned for the role of Angela and impressed Zwick, and as an emancipated minor could work longer hours, but was not deemed the right fit for "Holzman’s messy high-school universe, which included subplots about drug addiction, bullying, binge drinking, promiscuity, and homosexuality."
+Herskovitz said, "We needed somebody who shimmered between beauty and sort of not formed yet.
 And in walks Claire.
 She read the scene in the pilot where she has a confrontation with her childhood best friend.
 There was a direction that said, 'Angela starts to tear up.'
 Claire gets to the moment.
 Her whole face turns red.
 She's having this intense emotional experience — and then pulls it back.
 Everybody was just knocked out."
 As Danes was 15 and had to attend school alongside filming, producers ended up increasing the screen time for the parental characters to accommodate for Danes.

-Wilson Cruz was cast as Rickie Vasquez, who was originally written in the script as half black, half Puerto Rican, sexually ambiguous like Jodie Foster in Alice Doesn't Live Here Anymore.
+Wilson Cruz was cast as Rickie Vasquez, who was written in the script as "half black, half Puerto Rican, sexually ambiguous like Jodie Foster in Alice Doesn't Live Here Anymore".
 The character of Rickie was inspired by Holzman's peers as a teenager, as well as by the 1990 documentary Paris Is Burning, which explores ball culture in New York City.
 Cruz drew on some of his own experiences, such as a period of homelessness after he came out to his dad, for his portrayal of Rickie.

-Jared Leto was originally supposed to appear in just the pilot episode, but his acting and chemistry with Danes impressed producers and he was upgraded to the main cast.
+Jared Leto was supposed to appear in just the pilot episode, but his acting and chemistry with Danes impressed producers and he was upgraded to the main cast.